-Breaking News!
-Cuddling Stuffed Animals Could Help With Mental Health
+Breaking News, Cuddling Teddy's Can Help Mental Health

 For anxiety, some psychologists suggest a client touch or hold an object associated with positive feelings to help them get through rough moments.
 Maybe at night when thoughts go wild, a cuddle with a teddy bear might help bring you back to a more innocent time.